giellalt/lang-fkv/fkv.md

 * LEXICON a_32_kärys  kärys, so far this is the only word

+* LEXICON a_32_sees  sees, so far this is the only word

 * LEXICON a_32_et  tuoret

 * LEXICON a_32_u  vaipunu:vaipun ! perfect participle